Zeebo Inc.: Organization and partnerships

 Zeebo Inc. had its headquarters in San Diego, California with offices in São Paulo, Brazil, Mexico City, Mexico and Shanghai, China.
-Zeebo marketing and development in Brazil are carried out by Zeebo Brasil, Zeebo Inc.'s Brazilian subsidiary.
+Zeebo marketing and development in Brazil were carried out by Zeebo Brasil, Zeebo Inc.'s Brazilian subsidiary.
 Marketing and development in Mexico was carried out by the Mexican subsidiary Zeebo Mexico.

 Manufacturing and distribution were provided by regional partners such as Tectoy in Brazil.
 Wireless bandwidth was provided by telecommunications partners such as Claro in Brazil and Telcel in Mexico.
 Zeebo also announced an agreement with AT&T in March, 2010.
 The company has stated that "The agreement gives us access to AT&T's international roaming network, allowing us to carry out rapid trials of the Zeebo platform in new geographic areas as we establish longer-term agreements with local carriers for deployment of the system.
 It will also give us a chance to explore opportunities in the US market in the future."

 In June, 2010, it was reported that Zeebo Inc. raised $13.5 million in its latest round of venture funding.